| MATLAB File Help: cv.SVM/setCustomKernel | Index |

 model.setCustomKernel(kernelFunc)

-Parts of cv::ml::SVM
+Parts of cv::ml::SVM implementation are thread-parallelized

-(for example SVM::predict
+(for example SVM::predict runs a ParallelLoopBody).
+By using

 a custom kernel, we would be calling a MATLAB function

-from C++ code using the MEX-API (mexCallMATLAB
+from C++ code using the MEX-API (mexCallMATLAB), which is not

 thread-safe.
 This can cause MATLAB to crash.
 It is therefore